mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

 * Open `02_Stu-Modularization/Solved/src/index.js` in your IDE and explain the following:

-   * 🔑 When we run `npx Webpack`, Webpack looks at our entry point file, or `index.js` in our `src` directory and creates a dependency graph that traces back recursively all the code and dependencies needed.
+   * 🔑 When we run `npx webpack`, Webpack looks at our entry point file, or `index.js` in our `src` directory and creates a dependency graph that traces back recursively all the code and dependencies needed.

    * In the `index.js` entry point, we import the JavaScript files used for our boxes so that they are included in the bundle.